fstab50/stslib/README.md

 ### Generate Session Token (default IAM User)

-* Default IAM user in local awscli config
+* `Default` profile in local awscli config.
+Default user has permissions to assume roles for which **stsAval**
+will generate credentials
 * Token with default lifetime (60 minutes)
-* Cli not protected with MFA
+* Cli _not_ protected with MFA (Multi-Factor Authentication, 6 digit code)

 ```python